Today’s Sociology: Ideology and Partisan Advocacy

 “Seemingly smart people seem to lose all critical perspective when findings accord with their worldview and/or political perspective.
 When a sociologist has the guts to report findings that question the accepted wisdom, however, he or she is typically excoriated, regardless of the quality of the work.
 In these cases, many of the same people who uncritically accepted more "palatable" findings on the same topic suddenly become fierce and incisive critics.”

-It is especially difficult to publish results that are considered harmful to marginalized groups (e.g. studies that do not find evidence of bias/unfair treatment but instead find differences in risks/behaviors).
-An oft-cited example is Robert Putnam’s finding that trust is lower in ethnically diverse communities.
+An oft-cited example is Robert Putnam’s finding that social trust is lower in ethnically diverse communities.
 He held off publishing his results until he could think up ways to make them politically palatable.
 This highlights the clear and strong moral stigma associated with questioning accepted findings and the causal connections being posited.
 It is not uncommon for there to be hundreds of published studies which support an ideologically favored conclusion, but few that question or refute it.
+For example, skepticism of claims that minorities get treated more severely for the same behavior is not allowed.

 The Topics Sociologists Study are Slanted Toward Their Political Perspective